junxit/us-congress-bills-113/metadata.md

 - 2014-11-12 — Placed on the House Calendar, Calendar No. 143.
 - 2014-11-12 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-610.
 - 2014-11-12 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-610.
+- 2014-12-08 — Considered under suspension of the rules. (consideration: CR H8845-8847)
+- 2014-12-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4926.
+- 2014-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-12-08 — Mr. Petri moved to suspend the rules and pass the bill, as amended.
+- 2014-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8844-8845)
+- 2014-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8844-8845)
+- 2014-12-08 — The title of the measure was amended.
+Agreed to without objection.